realtechsolutions/PaperCalc/contentFiles/autoControl.md

 Its application ranges from temperature,level control of single process to control of entire plant with thousands of control loop.

-The fundamental block of any control system is control loop which controls one process.</br>
+The fundamental block of any control system is control loop which controls one process.<br>
 Large process plants can have thousands of control loop independent or interacting with other loops.